makerdao/community/governance/polls/Ratification Poll for MIP102 Amendment (MIP102c2-SP33) - April 8, 2024.md

    0: Abstain
    1: Yes
    2: No
-start_date: 2024-04-08T16:00:00
+start_date: 2024-04-09T16:00:00
-end_date: 2024-04-22T16:00:00
+end_date: 2024-04-23T16:00:00
 ---

-# Ratification Poll for MIP102 Amendment (MIP102c2-SP33) - April 8, 2024
+# Ratification Poll for MIP102 Amendment (MIP102c2-SP33) - April 9, 2024

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for fourteen days beginning on Monday, April 8 at 16:00 UTC.
+This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for fourteen days beginning on Tuesday, April 9 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**